aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   pc = pop()

   Potential restrictions:
-  * Only occurs at end of function.
+  \times Only occurs at end of function.

 1.6.6  SSG - Set Sign